maxvanoord/PokemonAvonic/README.md

 # PokemonAvonic
 Coding challenge for Avonic (~5 hours)

+- Run main.py with a Python3 interpreter to start game
-Press enter to acknowledge texts
+- Press enter to run trough texts